-The first and most important decision each member must make is the selection of a primary care doctor.
-The decision is important since it is through this doctor that all other health services, particularly those of specialists, are obtained.
+The first and most important decision each member should make is the selection of a primary care doctor.
+The decision is important, since it is through this doctor that all other health services, particularly those of specialists, are obtained.
 It is the responsibility of your primary care doctor to obtain any necessary authorizations from the Plan before referring you to a specialist or making arrangements for hospitalization.
-Services of other providers are covered only when there has been a referral by the member's primary care doctor with the following exception: a woman may see her Plan OB/GYN directly for an annual exam (see page 11 for details).
+Services of other providers are covered only when there has been a referral by a Plan doctor.